Installing Korifi locally

 Installation Overview

-The Korifi development team maintains an installation script to install Korifi locally.
+The Korifi development team maintains an installation job to install Korifi locally.
 It installs the Kubernetes ecosystem dependencies outlined below and a local container registry.
-We will use this script to install Korifi.
+We will use this job to install Korifi.
 If you prefer, you can follow the installation instructions on GitHub to install Korifi manually.

 Installing Korifi

-While you can install all of the above manually, it is far easier to use the deploy-on-kind.sh script in the Korifi repository.
+While you can install all of the above manually, it is far easier to use the installer job.

-Note, the name ‘korifi’ above is the name of the cluster created in kind.
+Note, below we assume korifi to be the name of the cluster you would deploy to.
 You can use any name you would like.

 Deploying an Application